IbrahimTaibi/Tawa/readme AI.md

 2. Create .env file with email credentials
 3. See EMAIL_SETUP.md for detailed instructions

+## Push Notification Setup Required

+To use push notifications:

+1. VAPID keys are auto-generated but can be customized
+2. Update email in pushNotificationService.js
+3. Frontend needs service worker registration
+4. See PUSH_NOTIFICATIONS_README.md for detailed instructions

 ## Current Status

-✅ **Backend Complete** - All core features implemented ✅ **Email System Working** - Gmail configured and tested ✅ **API Documentation** - Comprehensive docs created
+✅ **Backend Complete** - All core features implemented ✅ **Email System Working** - Gmail configured and tested ✅ **Push Notifications Working** - Web Push API implemented and tested ✅ **API Documentation** - Comprehensive docs created
 ✅ **Ready for Frontend** - All endpoints documented and tested